ElenaCosmi/firsttrialproject/README.md

-Below You will find project description in brief.
+# CarWorld

-Project called "CarWorld".
-Created for those customers who desire to find and buy a car for any budget with a wide search option, new or used one, crushed or intact, cleared or uncleared etc.
+Project created for those customers who desire to find and buy a car for any budget with a wide search option, new or used one, crushed or intact, cleared or uncleared etc.

-Project consists of 4 pages: main, registration, authorisation and search.
+CarWorld consists of 4 pages: main, registration, authorisation and search.

-Main page containes of Company name, general picture of saloon and links to other pages.
+- Main

-Registration form contains
+- Registration
+- Authorisation
+- Search

+Project created with wide searching system which helps to make easy, fast and detailed search finally to get a car you wish.
+CarWorls is written by THML using different forms, links, image.

+Sincerely hope that my very first experi